 An insurance claim is a formal request placed by a policyholder to their insurance company for compensation for a covered loss or policy event.
 In plain English, filing a claim is when you ask your insurance company to pay for an accident they promised to cover.

 Another type of claim is when a customer or another third party files a claim against your business.
-If a customer suffers a loss (or perceived loss) at the hands of your company, they may file a claim to recover their losses.
+If a customer suffers a loss (or perceived loss) at your company’s hands, they may file a claim to recover their losses.

-The goal of any claim is to secure a financial settlement that’s equal to the value of the filing party’s loss.
+The goal of any claim is to secure a fair financial settlement that makes the claimant whole.

 How do insurance claims work?

 When your insurance company receives a claim, they’ll evaluate the evidence presented within it and determine whether to pay the claim.
-When an insurance claim is filed, the insurance company may appoint a claims investigator to evaluate the merit of the claim.
+When an insurance claim is filed, the insurance company may appoint a claims investigator to evaluate the claim’s merit.
 An insurance adjuster may also get involved at this stage of the process.
-An adjuster is someone who will assess the financial value of the loss.
+(An adjuster is someone who will assess the financial value of the loss.)

-In many cases, the insurance company will appoint someone, such as a coordinator, who will manage the claims process.
+Depending upon the type of claim, the insurance company will assign either an adjustor or a claims coordinator to manage the claims process.
 This person will be your primary source of information and the individual with whom you will be communicating.

-If your claim is accepted by the insurance company, you will receive a settlement.
-If you disagree with the insurance company’s settlement amount or if your claim is denied, you will have the opportunity to appeal the insurance company’s decision.
+If the insurance company accepts your claim, you will receive a settlement.
+If you disagree with the insurance company’s settlement amount or they deny your claim, you will have the opportunity to appeal the insurance company’s decision.

-Likewise, if a third party, such as a customer, is filing a claim against your insurance company, your company may decide to accept the claim or try to reach a settlement with the client.
+Likewise, if a third party, such as a customer, files a claim against your insurance company, your company may decide to accept the claim or try to settle with the client.
 Any claims settlements that your insurer pays to others on your behalf count against your claims history.

 What are the most common types of insurance claims?

 Most business insurance claims are made against the business’s general liability insurance policies and professional liability insurance policies.
 Businesses may also file commercial property claims for direct physical loss caused by direct physical loss to their property.

-Some of your biggest risks as a small business owner, you want to make sure you have general liability insurance.
-Also called commercial general liability insurance (CGL), this coverage protects the insured against the financial impact of third-party liability arising out of accidents causing (or resulting in) injury and property damage.
-A general liability policy also provides the investigation and legal defense for claims made under the policy.
+Some of your biggest risks as a small business owner are covered by general liability insurance.
+Also called commercial general liability insurance (CGL), this coverage protects the insured against the financial impact of third-party liability arising from accidents that cause bodily injury or property damage.
+A general liability insurance policy also provides the investigation and legal defense for claims made under the policy.

 - You’re an interior designer, and your client has a beautiful rug they want you to design the living room around.
-While you’re standing on the rug, your client offers you a cup of coffee.
-You take it and at the same moment the client’s cat bolts into the room, startling you.
-You spill the coffee onto the rug.
+While you’re standing on the rug, you accidentally spill coffee on it.
 Now your client wants you to reimburse them for the expensive cleaning required to remove the stain.

 - You own a hair salon with lots of loyal clients.
 One of your regulars shows up for his standing hair appointment.
-While he’s getting his haircut, it begins to rain outside and a patron comes in with wet boots, making a puddle on the floor.
-On the way out the door, your first client slips in the puddle and twists his ankle.
-Now, he wants you to pay for the cost of his physical therapy.
+While he’s getting his haircut, a patron comes in with wet boots, making a puddle on the floor that you fail to clean up.
+Your first client slips in the puddle and twists his ankle.
+Now he wants you to pay for the cost of his physical therapy.

 What happens when an insurance claim is made against you?

-When a customer files a claim against you or your business by sending a demand letter.
+Typically, a customer files a claim against you or your business by sending a demand letter.
 If that happens, you’ll need to work with your insurance company (and possibly an attorney) to resolve the situation.
-Depending on the situation, the claim may be made in small claims court or through an attorney the customer has hired to help facilitate the claims process.

 When a claim is filed against you, here are a few actions to take right away:

-- Gather evidence.
 Gather evidence to show you’ve done your due diligence.
-If a client is alleging negligence and you disagree with the claim, gather evidence to back up your position.
+If a client is alleging negligence and you disagree with the claim, gather facts to back up your position.
 This evidence can include everything from security camera footage and email records to receipts and work logs.
 Present this evidence to your attorney or your insurance company.

 What does it mean when an insurance claim is closed?